 Jmeter Configuration for Script Recording.

-1. To create a Test plan follow below mentioned points in screenshot:
+1. To create a Test plan follow below-mentioned points in the screenshot:

 2. After template creation, click on HTTP Request Defaults and Add server name or IP.

 3. Configuring Firefox browser to use JMeter proxy: Open firefox and type about:preferences#advanced, in Network proxy click on settings, choose radio button as Manual proxy configuration, in HTTP Proxy add localhost and Port number as 8888.

 4. To record script add Test Plan>>Add>>Non Test Element>>HTTP(S) Test Script Recorder in JMeter window and now click on the Start button in HTTP(S) Test Script Recorder and record the action in the browser on which you want to perform load testing.

 5. Perform events on Mozilla, its script will auto captured on JMeter.
 Save this script and based on load add users in your ThreadGroup.

 6. Once the script is recorded use parameterization and correlation to handle dynamic data and dynamic data at run time.